 - 1. Purpose: The Transitional Buffer Zones are certain subdistrict boundaries where buildings and uses must be buffered to create a compatible transition with the surrounding neighborhoods and other land uses.
-Transitional Buffer Zones are identified on the Oak Grove Park Regulating Plan. - 2.
+Transitional Buffer Zones are identified on the Town's Zoning Map and may also be shown on the Oak Grove Park Regulating Plan. - 2.
 Buffer Requirements: Where required, buffers may include a combination of natural or landscaped screening and fencing that provides an opaque visual barrier to a minimum height of eight feet above the ground.
-All buildings, structures and uses shall be setback a minimum of 75 feet from the property line along all Transitional Buffer Zone boundaries, except any lot which has one or more existing buildings or structures on the effective date of this Zoning Bylaw shall not be subject to a Transitional Buffer Zone on such lot.
+All buildings, structures and uses shall be setback a minimum of 75 feet from the property line along all Transitional Buffer Zone boundaries, except any lot which has one or more existing buildings or structures on the effective date of this Section 9 shall not be subject to a Transitional Buffer Zone on such lot.